The Moser-Tardos Framework with Partial Resampling: Packet routing

-For any $y_0, y_1, y_2, y_3$, we will set $b(y_0, y_1, y_2, y_3) = 0$ unless there is some such minimal bad $k_0, k_1, k_2, k_3 \geq y_0, y_1, y_2, y_3$.
-This greatly reduces the number of variables we need to consider, to something which is very large but tractable.
-For $T = 6, T' = 5$, for instance, the linear program has $12000$ variables and $259$ constraints.
-This is too large to write explicitly, but we wrote computer code which generates and solves this LP.
+For $T = 6, T' = 5$, the resulting linear program has $12000$ variables and $259$ constraints.
+This is too large to write explicitly, but we wrote computer code to generate and solves it.
 The resulting hitting-set achieves a bound of

 and this satisfies (\ref{ss1}).
-(It is too large to enumerate the solution explicitly; we recommend that any reader who wishes to recover it should construct the linear program of (\ref{r1}) and solve it for themself.) \end{proof}
+(We recommend that any reader who wishes to recover it should construct the linear program of (\ref{r1}) and solve it for themselves.)

+To show that the number of resamplings is polynomially bounded, note that we are treating each $F$-frame separately.
+Thus, all of the quantities $\sum_x \lambda_x$ etc. for the PRA are functions of parameters $m, C, i, T, T'$: in particular, they do not depend on the overall problem size.
+So, the expected number of resamplings within each frame is some constant, and so the overall number of resamplings is $\text{poly}(N)$. \end{proof}

-We now apply this construction to replace the two final steps in the construction of Section~\ref{better4}. \begin{theorem} There is a feasible schedule of makespan at most $6.78(C+D)$, which can be constructed in expected polynomial time. \end{theorem} \begin{proof} For simplicity, we assume $C+D \geq 2^{896}$.
-By Proposition~\ref{noncons3}, we obtain a schedule $S_1$ of length $L_1 \leq 1.0157 (C+D)$, in which each interval of length $1024$ has congestion at most $1312$.
+We now apply this construction to replace the two final steps in the construction of Section~\ref{better4}. \begin{theorem} There is a feasible schedule of makespan at most $6.73(C+D)$, which can be constructed in randomized polynomial time. \end{theorem} \begin{proof} We give the full proof in Appendix~\ref{full-proof-app} (which has numerous cases and calculations).
+Here, we focus on the most interesting case, where $C+D \geq 2^{896}$.

+By Proposition~\ref{noncons3}, we obtain a schedule $S_1$ of length $L_1 \leq 1.00652 (C+D)$, in which each interval of length $1024$ has congestion at most $1320$.